-Oxygenating the brain well promotes brain healing and optimal brain function.
-This requires a critical balance of:
+Oxygenating the brain well supports proper brain function.
+This requires a balance of:

 - Correct breathing for oxygenation